My Aim Is True: Writing and recording

-In late 1976, Stiff financed recording sessions for an album at Pathway Studios, an eight-track studio located in Islington, with American band Clover as the backing band.
-The band, a San Francisco–based country rock act consisting of guitarist John McFee, bassist John Ciambotti, keyboardist Sean Hopper, and drummer Mickey Shine, had moved to Britain after gaining a cult following there and signed to Phonogram Records.
-The band were not credited on the final album at the time due to contractual difficulties; some early marketing for the album identified them as the Shamrocks.
-Costello stated that the band arrived in London during the punk revolution and due to appearing as "American hippies", they "just didn't fit in".
-The band resided at Headley Grange, a country house, during the period.
+Stiff financed recording sessions for an album at Pathway Studios, an eight-track studio located in Islington, with members of the American country rock act Clover as the backing band.
+The band had moved to Britain after gaining a cult following there and signed to Phonogram Records.
+Clover's most famous members, singers Huey Lewis and Alex Call, did not participate in the recording sessions in any capacity, while the members who played on My Aim Is True — John McFee (guitar), John Ciambotti (bass), Sean Hopper (keyboards) and Mickey Shine (drums) — were not credited on the final album at the time due to contractual difficulties.
+(Some early marketing for the album identified Costello's backing band as "The Shamrocks", without naming any individual members.)
+Costello said Clover arrived in London during the punk revolution and due to appearing as "American hippies", they "just didn't fit in".
+The band resided at the country house Headley Grange during the period.

-Due to Stiff's limited finances at the time, two tracks were initially taped at Pathway for release as a single: "Radio Sweetheart" and "Mystery Dance".
-The session was produced by fellow Stiff artist and house producer Nick Lowe, who also doubled on bass and "drumstick", with a stripped-down lineup of Costello, McFee and Shine.
-The studio was compact, with Costello likening it to a telephone booth.
-However, the session was a massive success so Stiff suggested that he share a debut album with Wreckless Eric—in a style similar to Chess Records' Chuck Meets Bo album—but Costello had written enough songs, most of them at home late at night (so as not to wake his wife and young son) or on the London Underground while commuting to work, to have an entire album of his own.